Property RD and the Classification of Traces on Reduced Group $C^*$-algebras of Hyperbolic Groups: On conjugacy classes

-However, this is not quite true, because there could be $g$ and $h$ with $\ell(g), \ell(h)<\frac{n}{7}$, but so that $gxg^{-1}=hxh^{-1}$.
-However, we will show that this cannot happen too much.
-More precisely, we prove the following lemma:
+Unfortunately, this is not quite true; there could be $g$ and $h$ with $\ell(g), \ell(h)<\frac{n}{7}$, where $gxg^{-1}=hxh^{-1}$.
+To surmount this problem, we will bound how much it can happen.
+More precisely, we will prove the following lemma: